2PM: Television hosting

+From 2008 to 2011, 2PM members were individually cast for various Korean variety shows and TV music programs in overlapping timeframes, most notably, Inkigayo, M Countdown,' Star King, Let's Go!
+Dream Team Season 2, Family Outing 2, and We Got Married.
+In July 2011, 2PM Show!, another variety show hosted by the full group, began airing on SBS Plus.

-From 2012 to 2014, following their breakthrough success in Japan, 2PM hosted two Japanese TV shows: Wander Trip, a travel program also starring 2AM, and two seasons of One Point Korean, an educational program meant to teach Japanese audiences the Korean language.
+From 2012 to 2014, following their breakthrough success in Japan, 2PM hosted two Japanese TV shows: Wander Trip, a travel program co-starring 2AM, and two seasons of One Point Korean, an educational program teaching Japanese audiences the Korean language.
 Upon debuting as a soloist in Japan in the summer of 2013, Junho hosted a solo variety program in Japan titled Junho (From 2PM)'s Say Yes ~Friendship~.
 Members would individually continue to host music shows and award shows and be cast for various variety programs to date, including Chinese and Thai TV shows.

-In 2017, 2PM starred in a variety program titled 2PM Wild Beat in Australia, their final TV program together prior to their mandatory military enlistment.
-The show was filmed in November 2016 and featured the members earning money to fund their trip from Melbourne to Uluru through various challenges and real part-time jobs over the course of nine days.
+In 2017, 2PM starred in a variety program titled 2PM Wild Beat, their final TV program together prior to their mandatory military enlistment.
+The show was filmed in Australia in November 2016 and featured the members earning money to fund their trip from Melbourne to Uluru through various challenges and real part-time jobs over the course of nine days.

 Endorsements

-Early in their career, 2PM signed endorsement deals for and worked with several high-profile brands in South Korea, including Calvin Klein, Coca-Cola, Paris Baguette, Lotte Duty Free, Everland Resort, Mr. Pizza, and Korean clothing brand NEPA.
+Early in their career, 2PM established themselves among the most prominent advertising models in South Korea.
+They signed endorsement deals for and worked with several high-profile brands including Calvin Klein, Coca-Cola, Paris Baguette, Lotte Duty Free, Everland, Mr. Pizza, and Korean clothing brand NEPA.
 The group has released several promotional singles for such companies, such as the songs "My Color" and "Nori For U" (노리 포 유) for Samsung Anycall, "Crazy4S" for clothing brand SPRIS, "Tik Tok" featuring Yoon Eun-hye for Cass Beer, and "Cabi Song", a collaboration with Caribbean Bay co-spokespeople Girls' Generation.
 For Coca-Cola alone, 2PM released three promotional singles: the Korean version of "Open Happiness" (오픈 해피니스); a song sampling K'Naan's "Wavin' Flag" titled "What's Your Celebration?" (너만의 짜릿한 세레모니를 보여줘!), which was used as part of a campaign during the 2010 FIFA World Cup; and "Share the Beat" (셰어 더 비트), which was used as part of a campaign during the 2012 Summer Olympics.